-2. Bad grammar can make your e-communications look like spam.
+2. Bad grammar can make your emails look like spam

 David Ogilvy, widely regarded as the Father of Advertising, said, “I don’t know the rules of grammar.
 If you’re trying to persuade people to do something, or buy something, it seems to me you should use their language, the language they use every day, the language in which they think.”
 In other words, know your audience — and speak to them in a way that helps them respond to your message.